rafaelmardojai/firefox-gnome-theme/README.md

 ## Description

 This is a bunch of CSS code to make Firefox 57+ look closer to GNOME's default theme.
-It styles the UI and internal Firefox' pages like about: and view-source:.
+It styles the UI and internal Firefox' pages like `about:` and `view-source:`.
 Both light and dark variants are supported.

 The `master` branch is currently tracking **Firefox 59**.
 If you need support for older versions, they are archived under version-specific git tags.
 Eg. if